cookieeikooc/FPGA-Pac-Man/bing_log.md

 With data store in ROM, pre-made pixels can be easily get with address decoder.
 ### Tiles
 The ROM is stored in a form of tiles, then get a tile from the ROM then cast it into display cache
+### Address decoder
+To make the task of the cache more simple, given the adddress decoder a clock signal, and it will generate ROM address with the specific form that the ROM can use, and a counter in cache that keep track of the clock cycles passed.

 ## Display cache
 Cut the whole display into three parts, score, board and level, so that we can combine all cache to create the display memory array for the VGA output module.